-H7.4.1 DRIVING TEST AND TRIAL PILE
+H7.4.1 DRIVING TEST AND TRIAL PILES

-If considered necessary, the trial pile may be "instrumented" by which strains, settlements and the subsequent soil resistances along the pile shaft can be measured and determined.
+If considered necessary, the trial pile may be "instrumented" by which strains, and settlements can be measured for the subsequent derivation of soil resistances along the pile shaft.

 In accordance with the Code, test driving is required for driven piles.
 The current practice also includes test installations for pre-bored piles such as mini-piles and socketed H-piles.